iscc/iscc-specs/docs/specification.md

 !!! example "ISCC Embedding"

-    We are able to embed the following combination of components from the [markdown version](https://github.com/iscc/iscc-specs/edit/master/docs/specification.md) of this document into the document itself because adding or removing them has no side effect:
+    We can embed the following combination of components from the [markdown version](https://github.com/iscc/iscc-specs/edit/master/docs/specification.md) of this document into the document itself because adding or removing them has no side effect:

     **ISCC**: CCDbMYw6NfC8a-CTtW9UFoNJdXK-CDXwa1dH8fadC